chrismichaelscott/jsmock/README.md

     var myMock = jsmock.mock(new User());

+By default, the functionality of mocked objects will be stubbed out.
+You can allow the actual functions to run by supplying an option to `.mock()`:

+    var myMock = jsmock.mock(new User(), {runFunctions: true});

 ### jsmock.when

 This function is used to stub out functionality of the mock.
 This is particularly useful when testing a module with dependencies, where there should be a seperation of concerns.